How to reset this New Year

 What are your values and how do you intend to live in line with them?

-To summarise, just because it is the start of the year does not mean you have to become a new person, change all of your old habits and be the most perfect version of yourself.
-Don’t get lost in the noise of the motivational Instagram posts, and influencer’s sales pitches.
+Just because it’s the start of the year does not mean you have to become a new person, change all of your old habits and be the most perfect version of yourself.
+Don’t get lost in the noise of the motivational Instagram posts.
 I encourage you to get to know and understand your values, then identify what behaviours will help you to live in line with those values.
-You are fine just how you are, but if you do want to invest in your future self, your health and longevity, it is important to be aware of the accumulative effect of your behaviour.
+You are fine just how you are, but if you do want to invest in your future self, your health and longevity, it is important to be aware of the accumulative effect of your behaviours.

-It requires awareness, honesty and discipline but you will thank yourself when you reflect back on another lap around the sun in January 2024 and see the positive impacts of your intentional behaviours.
+It requires awareness, honesty and discipline, but you will thank yourself when you reflect back on another lap around the sun in January 2025 and see the positive impacts of your intentional behaviours.

 References: